epaulson/names2brick/README.md

 ex:EM4 a brick:Electrical_Meter .
 ```

 The name is built out of multiple segments such as 'Building:EBU3B' and 'Chilled_Water_System:3B'.
-Each of these segments is a type and an identifier, seperated by a ':'.
+Each of these segments is a type and an identifier, separated by a ':'.
 The type is assumed to come from the Brick ontology.
 For now, the identifier should be unique, e.g. "Pump:4" and "VFD:4" should not both use '4' as their identifier.

 Each segment is connected via a '/' character.
 That is shorthand for a relationship.
 The tool uses the [Brick Relationships Guide](https://brickschema.org/relationships) to determine which type of relationship the '/' character should represent, depending on the type of the entities on either side of the '/'.